 The EPA has established drinking water Lifetime Health Advisories (LHAs) for PFOS and PFOA based on the agency's assessment of the latest peer-reviewed science.
+EPA states its intent to provide U.S. drinking water system operators, and U.S. state, tribal and local officials with information on the potential health risks of these chemicals to ensure the purveyor makes informed decisions to take appropriate actions when protecting the population served.
 When both PFOS and PFOA are found in drinking water, the LHA level for their combined concentrations is 70 parts per trillion.
-The LHA is not enforceable; however, the DoD and AF are committed to protecting human health and have mandated the testing of drinking water for PFOS and PFOA.
+The LHA is not enforceable; however, the DoD and AF, are committed to protecting human health and have mandated the testing of drinking water for PFOS and PFOA.